-When deductions begin to be taken from your pension check our office will then send a mandatory retroactive adjustment bill for premiums due between the date deductions stopped under the deceased retiree's pension check and the date your pension record was created.
+When deductions begin to be taken from your pension check our office will then send a mandatory retroactive adjustment bill for missed pension deductions from the date of retirement beneficiary status to the date of the first successful pension deduction.
 You must pay this mandatory bill by the due date or risk having the debt referred to the State's Central Collections Unit (CCU) where an additional 17% administrative fee may be added.

 Deductions taken from your retirement check are always taken after any taxes have been deducted.
 If your retirement check is not enough to cover all of your monthly plan premiums, you will be billed for the plan premiums that could not be deducted.
-Only whole plan premiums will be deducted.
-You will receive coupons for January to December in February for the premiums that could not be deducted from your monthly retirement check.
+You will receive invoices mailed to the home address on file.